AztecProtocol/aztec-connect-bridges/src/specs/TEMPLATE.md

 5. How can the accounting of the bridge be impacted by interactions performed by other parties than the bridge?
 Example, if borrowing, how does it handle liquidations etc.

-6. What functions are available in [/src/client](./client)?

-   - How should they be used?

-7. Is this contract upgradable?
+6. Is this contract upgradable?
 If so, what are the restrictions on upgradability?

-8. Does this bridge maintain state?
+7. Does this bridge maintain state?
 If so, what is stored and why?

-9. Any other relevant information
+8. Any other relevant information